 Price comparison

 Zpacks DCF shelters run $500–$750 for solo options.
 EE quilts run $250–$450 depending on temperature rating and customization.
-Neither brand is cheap — this is premium handmade gear.
-Both offer excellent value for what they deliver, but they're solving different problems at different price points.
+Neither brand is cheap — this is premium handmade gear, and you're paying for the materials and the craftsmanship.
+Both are genuinely excellent value for what they deliver.

 Lead times

 Zpacks generally ships in-stock items within 1–3 weeks.
-EE ships custom quilts in 2–6 weeks depending on the season and order volume.
-Neither brand is known for extreme backlogs — they're among the more predictable cottage makers on this front.
-Always check their current order status page before ordering for a specific start date.
+EE ships custom quilts in 2–6 weeks depending on season and volume.
+Both are among the more predictable cottage makers on this front — no six-month waits.
+Always check their current lead time before ordering for a specific start date though.

 Bottom line

-Most serious thru-hikers end up buying from both.
-An EE Revelation quilt paired with a Zpacks Duplex shelter and an Arc Haul Ultra pack is one of the most common ultralight kits on the AT and PCT for good reason — each brand is doing what it does best.
-Start with whichever piece is the weakest link in your current kit.
+Most serious thru-hikers end up buying from both eventually.
+An EE Revelation quilt, a Zpacks Duplex shelter, and an Arc Haul Ultra pack is one of the most common ultralight kits on the AT and PCT — and for good reason.
+Each brand is doing what it does best.
+Start with whichever piece is the weakest link in your current setup.